-When you’re self-employed, it can be more difficult developing the best savings habit to grow your pension for the retirement you’ve been working hard for.
+When you’re self-employed, it can be more difficult to develop the right savings habit to grow your pension for the retirement you’ve been working hard for.

-There are around 4.8 million self employed people in the UK, yet 45% between the ages of 35-55 have no private pension, according to the Money Advice Service.
-This falls to just 16% for those in employment.
+There are around 4.8 million self-employed people in the UK, yet just 31% are paying into a pension, according to the Money Advice Service.

-Whilst it’s certainly easier for those in employment to prioritise saving for retirement, it doesn’t have to be difficult for the self employed.
+While it’s certainly easier for those in employment to prioritise saving for retirement, it doesn’t have to be difficult for the self-employed.
 All you want is a comfortable income throughout your retirement, but you could be putting your future financial security at risk by not preparing for the future.

 Read Moneyfarm’s guide to pensions for the self-employed to discover your options.

 Do you need a pension if you’re self-employed?

 Regardless of whether you work for yourself or somebody else, few people want to continue working forever.